image

 Culture trials of Jade Perch

 In 2004, we conducted collaborative trials on culture of Jade Perch and the results were successful.
 However, the fry of Jade Perch from Australia are produced in November to January of the next year in the spring of the southern hemisphere which are the fall and winter months of Hong Kong.
 Therefore, the fry have to be kept in Australia until the winter has passed and then transported to Hong Kong for stocking in spring.
 This may increase the cost of rearing and transportation of the fish fry considerably.
-We therefore conducted trials on hatching of Jade Perch eggs in 2005 and 2006 with a view to reducing the cost of fish fry from import.
-Batches of fertilized eggs were imported from Australia and the eggs were hatched and reared in temperature controlled tanks and concrete ponds.
-The trial was successful.
-Altogether about 14,000 juvenile fish were sold to local fish farmers for stocking into appropriate ponds in July 2005 and May 2006.
+Since 2010, AFCD has mastered the induced spawning and fry rearing techniques and was able to produce Jade Perch fry in mass quantity.
+By doing so, the fry cost can be reduced and the supply of fry can be maintained.
+Through seminars, workshops and site visits, such techniques can be transferred to local fish farms.

 Jade Perch Larvae